-- The number of operators to be used for the seam seal application process is at the end user's discrection.
-A minimum of two

-operators is recommended.
+- 1. At end user discretion as to the number of operators used for the seam seal application process.
+A minimum of two operators is recommended.

 - 2. If one operator is used, then each seam will have to be processed individually (filled and then smoothed by the same operator before moving on to the next seam).
 A new mixing tip will likely need to be used for each seam in this case.

 - 3. For multiple operators (two or more), the end user may design the process such that one operator can dispense, while a second operator can follow and smooth the joints.
 Care will need to be taken to ensure that the open time of the material is not exceeded in these scenarios.

 - 4. Seam Seal Process order should be:

 - A. Vertical flat panel seams

+- B. Vertical outside corners

-- B. Vertical inside corners
+- C. Vertical inside corners

-- C. Floor and/or ceiling joints
+- D. Floor and/or ceiling joints

-- D. Windows and door frames
+- E. Windows and door frames